Radiu-s/Radius-Long-Range-Drone/docs/notes.md

 Most of the “feel” comes down to **CG placement**, clean wiring, and the P42A pack.
 Overall, the drone feels like a long-range tank with smooth flying characteristics.

-#-Better than DJI.
+# Better than DJI.
 For Real.